couchbaselabs/sdk-rfcs/rfc/0054-sdk3-management-apis.md

 `AnalyticsLink` provides a means of mapping analytics link details into an object.
 The interface methods are primarily designed for creation and modification of links.
+Note: Analytics link management is only supported for server 7.0+.

 ```
 interface AnalyticsLink {